For years we have wanted to make a Christmas card. Every year we swear we will have one ready by the end of November.

 and we used the tripod to take the family shots.

-Ryan did a lot of research on the tripod he wanted when we started the blog, so in case you’re in the market for one, I’m linking it here.
+Ryan did a lot of research on the tripod he wanted when we started the blog, so, we made good use of it for this photoshoot.

 We had a lot of fun taking the pictures!